 - When the skateboard tail hits the floor, quickly shift your weight and jump.

-If you can perform this move quickly and fluidly, you should be able to nail the trick and achieve some air without requiring a lot of speed.
+If you can perform this move quickly and fluidly, you should be able to land the ollie and achieve some air without requiring a lot of speed.

-How do You Do an Ollie on a Beginner Skateboard
+How Do You Do An Ollie On A Beginner Skateboard

-You can perform Ollies on any skateboard made for tricks, including beginner boards.
+You can perform ollies on any skateboard made for tricks, including beginner boards.

-If the board is the right size for you and is not too narrow or too wide, you should be able to perform an Ollie.
+If the board is the right size for you and is not too narrow or too wide, you should be able to perform an ollie.

 Why is an Ollie so Hard?

 Everything is difficult when you don’t know how to do it.